 When it comes to a divorce in New York, one of the most contentious matters between the divorcing couple is the custody of their child.
 Both parties will invariably want to spend as much time as possible with their child, but often, these desires are counter to each other, and meeting each parent’s needs can be challenging.

-While each parent does have a critical say in child custody matters, especially when they can come together cooperatively to work together toward custodial terms, what the court will always consider, first and foremost, is the child’s best interests.
-This is why it is critical to have the finest family law attorney possible when the guardianship of your children is at stake.
+While each parent does have a critical say in a New York child custody matter, especially when they can come together cooperatively to work together toward custodial terms, what the court will always consider, first and foremost, is the child’s best interests.
+This is why it is critical to have the finest New York attorney possible when the guardianship of your children is at stake.

 As in all divorce matters, when you and your spouse can come to a mutual agreement about the guardianship of your children, it is to your advantage.
 Even if you hit some roadblocks, you may work through your conflicts with skilled negotiation or mediation and come to terms that everyone can agree to.
 These terms will be detailed in a legal contract called a child custody agreement and both parents will be bound by them.

 Unfortunately, if you cannot reach an agreement between the two of you, child custody will be decided by the courts.
 Although most judges try to resolve child custody fairly and equitably, the court weighs their decisions heavily based on what benefits the child the most.
 The primary goal is to keep the child’s life as consistent and undisrupted as possible.
-Getting the assistance of a skilled New York child custody lawyer or mediator may help guide you toward a mutual agreement before it becomes a matter of the court.
+Getting the assistance of a skilled child custody lawyer in New York may help guide you toward a mutual agreement before it becomes a matter of the court.

-In family law, the best interest of the child is a legal standard that the courts use when making any custodial determinations.
+In New York family law, the best interest of the child is a legal standard that the courts use when making any custodial determinations.

 Regardless of whether the couple makes a decision on their own or requires the court’s intervention, a judge will never approve a final child custody agreement unless he or she believes that the child’s best interests have been served.
 Each family is unique, and the courts will look at each of their situations individually when making decisions about child custody and what would be most advantageous for the child.